How Content Penalties are Found and Fixed

 - HTML & CSS elements and standards compliance

-- Page load times – now very important and if too slow, a punishable offence
+- Page load speed – now very important and if too slow, a punishable offence

-- Site design – mobile responsiveness of the layout is recommended and rewarded
+- SEO web design – mobile responsiveness of the layout is recommended and rewarded

 - The pages Titles & Descriptions – accuracy, branding, compliance with guidelines